CodeBunny09/MySite/README.md

 <u>Day:6</u>
 <p>Started learning how to use 'materialize' for designing the frontend, while working on the project....
 Made good progress too!!</p>
 <p>In this challenge (<a href="https://www.100daysofcode.com/">100DaysOfCode</a>), I'm gonnna make my own portfolio and blog weebsite.
 Tune in with me for daily updates!!!!</p>

+<u>Day:7</u>
+<p>It was a difficult task today, but yea I did it!!
+I changed my idea from blog to Forum...
+Yep, I'm gonna make a forum instead of blogs.</p>
+<p>In this challenge (<a href="https://www.100daysofcode.com/">100DaysOfCode</a>), I'm gonnna make my own portfolio and forum weebsite.
+Tune in with me for daily updates!!!!</p>